jrosen48/utk-homepage/content/post/2020-04-08-data-science-in-education-using-r-by-and-beyond-the-numbers.md

 ### GitHub

-The book was written using which was written in [R Markdown](https://rmarkdown.rstudio.com/); from the start, the files were stored in [a GitHub repository for the project, `data-science-in-education`](https://github.com/data-edu/data-science-in-education).
+The book was written using which was written in [R Markdown](https://rmarkdown.rstudio.com/); from the start, the files were stored in [a GitHub repository for the project](https://github.com/data-edu/data-science-in-education).

 - The first commit, or addition of content, to our [GitHub repository](https://github.com/data-edu/data-science-in-education) was **2018-02-03** (so, just over 26 months ago!)